Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Block Representations of Linear Algebraic Groups

 Next we introduce a definition. \begin{Definition} Let $G$ be a connected linear algebraic group which acts on $V$ and which has a $G$--invariant subspace $W \subset V$ with $\dim W = \dim G$ such that $G$ acts trivially on $V/W$.
-We say that $G$ has a {\em relatively open orbit in $W$} if there is an orbit of $G$ whose generic projection onto $W$ is Zariski open. \end{Definition} This condition can be characterized in terms of the representation vector fields of $G$.
-We choose a basis $\{ \xi_{v_i} : i = 1, \dots , k\}$ for $\g_V$.
-Then, as $G$ acts trivially on $V/W$, by Lemma \ref{Lem4.1} it follows that we can represent
+We say that $G$ has a {\em relatively open orbit in $W$} if there is an orbit of $G$ in $V$ whose generic projection onto $W$ is Zariski open. \end{Definition}